 One of the garden’s main objectives is to increase biodiversity on campus, as the site was previously overrun with the invasive Buckthorn species, which not only began to destroy its surrounding plants, but also blocked visibility on the path to and from the parking lot.
 A decision was made to remove the Buckthorn plants in fall 2015.

 The Office for Sustainability team worked to secure community partners, raise funds and organize its installation.
-The project was sponsored by the Province of Ontario, TD Friends of the Environment Foundation, and the Oakville Community Foundation, with additional support from the Oakville Green Conservation Association.
+The project was sponsored by the Province of Ontario, TD Friends of the Environment Foundation, the Oakville Community Foundation, and Spinton Roofing, with additional support from the Oakville Green Conservation Association.

 Cheng says the reaction to the Medicine Wheel Garden has been positive.
 “During the final stages of the installation and the planting of the garden, I visited the garden frequently, and noticed that students were stopping by—they slowed down their pace, they sat on the stones, listening to their music or resting,” she explains.
 “It’s a good place for people to contemplate and slow down and relax.”